jlistr/cloud-certification/PRD.md

 3. **Professional** - Modern card-based layout that reflects the serious, career-focused nature of professional certifications

-**Complexity Level**: Light Application (multiple features with basic state) This is a content showcase app with search functionality and view toggling.
-It features a clean card layout with detailed exam statistics, search filtering, and view mode options (grid/list).
+**Complexity Level**: Light Application (multiple features with basic state) This is a content showcase app with search functionality, view toggling, certification management, and practice exam creation.
+It features a clean card layout with detailed exam statistics, search filtering, view mode options (grid/list), and comprehensive practice exam management with parent-child relationships.

 ## Essential Features